aLosada7/edene/README.md

 # Edene

 Edene aims to give you everything you need to create and build top class products.
-It contains completely customizable and reusable React components, animations or hooks written entirely in Typescript.
+It contains completely customizable and reusable React components, animations and hooks.
+It has been entirely written in Typescript.

-It actually contains the foundations (_core_) and _three_ different implementations:

--   Foundations: Includes all the necessary to be used as a Design System for your applications.
-It contains tokens, which represent the shared values that maintain consistency across our system
--   Components: a list of reusable React components
--   Animations: a list of animations to use along with the React components
--   Hooks: a list of hooks which will help _components_ and your applications
+Edene also includes the **foundations**, a serie of guidelines and tokens, which give programmers all the necessary to create efficient and eye catching user interfaces, following design principles, and with a focus on user experience.

 Edene is not only a component library, goes far beyond that.